flightstats/hub/README.md

 You can also insert a batch of items into the hub, and each item will recieve a unique ordered uri.

-Currently, [multipart](https://tools.ietf.org/html/rfc2045) is the only way to batch multiple items.
+Currently, [MIME](https://tools.ietf.org/html/rfc2045) is the only way to batch multiple items.
 To insert a batch, issue a POST on the channel's `batch` URI and specify the appropriate "multipart" Content-Type.

-Notes on multipart:
+Notes on MIME:
 * All lines must be terminated by [CRLF](https://tools.ietf.org/html/rfc2045#section-2.1)
 * Anything before the starting boundary is ignored
 * An empty line after the optional Content headers starts the message body